Marisa Merz: Arte Povera and Career

-As a young artist, Merz did not receive wide-spread recognition, despite her huge contribution to the scene.
+As a young artist, Merz did not receive widespread recognition, despite her huge contribution to the scene.
 Later, the growth of feminism brought her greater consideration.
 Marisa Merz's art has been described as lyrical, subtle, visionary, and private.
-Her installations feature the idea of the home as an intimate place, private, and feminine.
+Her installations feature the idea of the home as an intimate, private, and feminine space.
 An example is her 1966 installation Untitled (Living Sculpture), which was intended both for her home and to be presented in a gallery (she once said 'There has never been any division between my life and my work').
 The installation consisted of thin strips of aluminium, clipped and suspended from the ceiling, forming coils and spirals.
 The work was acquired by Tate Modern in 2009.
 Her practice integrated aspects of craft and practices traditionally associated with women (e.g. knitting) and often employed mundane materials, such as copper, aluminum, waxed paper, and paraffin wax, which reflected her home environment.
 In this way, her art exemplifies that of the Arte Povera group, which collectively sought to "call into question—if not subvert—the high-gloss finish of fine art and its deadness as an institutional commodity."
 As an artist, Merz refused to formally name or date her works and claimed that art making operated "beyond time."

 In her 1975 artist statement she talked about the absent divide between her life and her work that she created.
 By this time she had extracted herself from the art scene and practically locked herself in her studio to work.
-Therein she reflected about life with her daughter, Bea, while she was constructing her aluminum sculptures and how her daughter taught her so much in that time.
+Therein she reflected on life with her daughter, Bea, while she was constructing her aluminum sculptures and how her daughter taught her so much in that time.
 In 1977, Merz had a solo exhibition at Galleria Salvatore Ala in Milan, Italy.
 After her husband's death in 2003, Merz left his studio untouched and continued to work into her 90s.
 In 2015, Beatrice Merz later opened a contemporary art center, the Fondazione Merz, in Turin.

 She took part in documenta 7 in 1982 and documenta 9 in Kassel in 1992.
-She was also included in the Venice Binnale in 1988.
+She was also included in the Venice Biennale in 1988.
 In 1994, she had her first US show at Barbara Gladstone.